Canning Basin

+Map of continental shelves of Western Australia.
+Canning Basin can be seen in the northern region near Rowley and Sahul Shelf's.

 The Canning Basin is a geological basin located in Western Australia.
 Deposition of sediments began after early-Ordovician thermal subsidence, and continued into the Early Cretaceous.
 The Basin covers approximately 507,000 km^{2} of which approximately 430,000 km^{2} is on land.
+The basin is also a distinct physiographic province of the larger West Australian Shield division.